Special Collections and University Archives

 Women's History in Jacksonville

-• Dr. Edna Louise Saffy Papers which document the career of a Jacksonville native and human rights advocate active in local, state, and national elections as well as groups such as the Human Rights Commission, the National Organization for Women (NOW), the Florida Women’s Alliance, and the Jacksonville Women’s Network.
+• Dr. Edna Louise Saffy Papers document the career of a Jacksonville native and human rights advocate active in local, state, and national elections as well as groups such as the Human Rights Commission, the National Organization for Women (NOW), the Florida Women’s Alliance, and the Jacksonville Women’s Network.
 Dr. Saffy’s papers include memorabilia, correspondence, programs, ephemera, political campaign materials, and photographs.

 Northeast Regional History

-• Elisa Hatch Letters detailing experiences on the Florida frontier (two letters, May 29, 1842 and July 23, 1843).
+• Elisa Hatch Letters detail experiences on the Florida frontier (two letters, May 29, 1842 and July 23, 1843).

 • S. S. Hyatt Letter with details of social and leisure activities in Jacksonville and the surrounding region (one letter, February 6, 1846).

-• E. A. Lee, Letter which describes experiences as a winter visitor to Jacksonville (one letter, February 9, 1886).
+• E. A. Lee, Letter describes experiences as a winter visitor to Jacksonville (one letter, February 9, 1886).

 • H. & W. B. Drew Company and Drew Family Collection documents the activities of the Columbus Drew Stationery Printing Company (later renamed the H. and W. B. Drew Company).